aml-org/aml-spec/dialects.md

 To use the node mappings and constraints defined in the dialect to support new types of documents, we must map the node mappings to the different types of modular documents supported by AML:

-- Documents: stand-alone documents that can encode a main element of the domain and declare auxiliary elements that then can be referenced in the document
+- **Documents**: stand-alone documents that can encode a main element of the domain and declare auxiliary elements that then can be referenced in the document
-- Modules: libraries containing sets of declarations of reusable definitions that can be referenced from other types of documents
+- **Modules**: libraries containing sets of declarations of reusable definitions that can be referenced from other types of documents
-- Fragments: non-standalone documents encoding a single element that can be included in other types of documents
+- **Fragments**: non-standalone documents encoding a single element that can be included in other types of documents

 The mapping in a dialect is achieved through the `documents` property.
 The value of this property is a mapping with 3 possible keys: